Roman Polanski sexual abuse case

-On March 10, 1977, 43-year-old film director Roman Polanski was arrested and charged in Los Angeles with six offenses against Samantha Gailey (now Geimer), a 13-year-old girl: unlawful sexual intercourse with a minor, rape by use of drugs, perversion, sodomy, a lewd and lascivious act upon a child under the age of 14, and furnishing a controlled substance to a minor.
+On March 10, 1977, Roman Polanski, a 43-year-old film director, was arrested and charged in Los Angeles with six offenses against Samantha Gailey (now Geimer), a 13-year-old girl: unlawful sexual intercourse with a minor, rape by use of drugs, perversion, sodomy, a lewd and lascivious act upon a child under the age of 14, and furnishing a controlled substance to a minor.
 At his arraignment, Polanski pleaded not guilty to all charges, but later accepted a plea bargain whose terms included dismissal of the five more serious charges in exchange for a guilty plea to the lesser charge of engaging in unlawful sexual intercourse with a minor.

-Polanski underwent a court-ordered psychiatric evaluation, and he was placed on probation.
-However, upon learning that he was likely to face imprisonment and subsequent deportation, Polanski became a fugitive from justice, fleeing to England and then France in February 1978, hours before he was due to be formally sentenced.
+Polanski underwent a court-ordered psychiatric evaluation, and was placed on probation.
+However, upon learning that he was likely to face imprisonment and subsequent deportation, Polanski became a fugitive from justice hours before he was due to be formally sentenced, fleeing first to England and then to France in February 1978.
 Since then, Polanski has mostly lived in France and has avoided visiting any countries likely to extradite him to the United States.